1 Bg 15-1972: The Yoga of the Supreme Person

 > root is upwards, the extension of the real tree is at the

-> one can see how far the tree extends, nor can
+> the tree, one cannot see how far the tree extends, nor can

 > one see the beginning of this tree.
 Yet one has to find out